When and how to account for VAT when you transfer a business as a going concern (TOGC).

-HMRC do give further advice as outlined and in particular where an unusual aspect has been identified in a potential TOGC.
+HMRC does provide further advice, particularly where an unusual aspect has been identified in a potential TOGC.
 Normally the seller should make the request as it’s their responsibility to determine whether VAT is chargeable or not.
-It’s important that any request for is made in writing, and contains in full all relevant facts and information and also a clear indication of what aspects of the arrangement give rise to doubt or uncertainty.
+It’s important that any request is made in writing, and:

 There are circumstances where we do not give VAT clearances, including on TOGC cases.
-These circumstances are listed in the Non-statutory clearance service guidance.
+These circumstances are listed in Find out about the Non-Statutory Clearance Service.

-Form VAT68 is published by the Commissioners under Regulation 6(1)(d) of the VAT Regulations 1995.
-It’s the form which must be completed if the seller and buyer of a business want to apply to transfer a VAT registration number.
+Form VAT68 must be completed if the seller and buyer of a business want to apply to transfer a VAT registration number.

 Your rights and obligations